 There are different ways to define and identify PQLs based on your company and product, but the main criteria in a freemium model is usage level.
 A user becomes a PQL for a paid upgrade when they’ve been using the free version so much that they’re on the threshold of needing to make additional purchases.

 In other words, they’re approaching a stage where they can no longer extract additional value from the free version of your product.
-In order to continue extracting value, they’ll either have to pay for the upgrade or scale back their usage levels.
-That’s the point when your sales team will want to reach out to that person — or not!
+As such, they either have to pay for the upgrade or scale back their usage levels.
+That’s when your sales team will want to reach out to that person – or not!

-Of course, you want to be sure to notify PQLs when they’re approaching the limits of their free plan, but in many cases, you won’t need to invest too heavily in marketing to them.
+Notify PQLs when they’re approaching the limits of their free plan.
+In many cases, you won’t need to invest too heavily in marketing to them.
 Don’t interrupt their buying process; if they’re enjoying your product and have come to rely on it for its core value, they’ll likely reach out to you on their own.

 3. Understand that not every free user will ultimately become a paying customer

-… and that’s a good thing!
 The goal of a freemium business model is not to convert every single free user into a paid customer.
-It goes without saying that any free product will attract many carefree, less-than-ideal customers who purchase the product just because it’s free — but those aren’t the people you want to market to.
+Any free product will attract many carefree, less-than-ideal customers who sign up just because it’s free, but those aren’t the people you want to target in your marketing efforts.

 On average, about 5 percent of freemium users will become paid customers.
-On the surface, 5 percent might not sound great, but the average lead-to-customer conversion rate in the traditional, non-freemium model is only around 0.5-1.5 percent (SiriusDecision), so freemium conversion rates are still much higher.
+On the surface, 5 percent might not sound great.
+The average lead-to-customer conversion rate in the traditional, non-freemium model is only around 0.5-1.5 percent (SiriusDecision), so freemium conversion rates are still much higher.

-Why?
-Because in the freemium model, you’re eliminating many of the transitional stages that guide a lead into becoming a paying customer.
-Giving prospects the ability to tinker with your software and experience.
-Its value first-hand — before ever making a purchase — is extremely powerful.
-For the users who do eventually convert into paying customers.
+In the freemium model, you eliminate many transitional stages that guide a lead into becoming a paying customer.
+You allow prospects to tinker with your software and experience its value first-hand before purchasing.
+Most freemium users eventually convert into paying customers.
 Freemium enables a frictionless funnel with fewer sales and marketing touchpoints required.

-Yes, not every free user will become a paid customer.
-Before you implement a freemium model, you should think about whether or not you’re comfortable operating under that reality.
+Yes, not every free user will become a paying customer.
+Before implementing a freemium model, decide if you’re comfortable operating under that reality.
 Just remember that, if you approach it correctly, the potential gains are much higher than those from the typical model.
-(And if you master the freemium approach, those gains skyrocket; take Slack, for example, whose freemium conversion rates are 30 percent or Spotify.
-Whose freemium conversion rates are about 27 percent.)

 ALSO CHECK: How to be Successful with Influencer Marketing